jvorob/subleq-bootstrap/README.md

 ## FORTH

+Even with an assembler though, SUBLEQ assembly is still hellish.
+We can only ever subtract values, meaning moves / adds are a pain, and bitwise arithmetic requires messing with a memory mapped ALU.
+Conditionals can only be expressed in the form of "is a variable <=0", and any kind of pointer access requires self-modifying code.

-Once I've made an assembler capable of string-labels, I can finally start working on making an ergonomic higher-level language ([FORTH](https://en.wikipedia.org/wiki/Forth_\(programming_language\))).
+At this point, I can finally start working on making an ergonomic higher-level language ([FORTH](https://en.wikipedia.org/wiki/Forth_\(programming_language\))) which can make this environment pleasant to program in.
 Forth is designed for bootstrappability, and so after some finicky work implementing a minimal core for the language in subleq assembly (asm/sforth.asm2), the rest of the language bootstraps itself by interpreting source code written in itself (fth/sforth1.fth).
 Almost all the complex language features I implemented were able to be written without thinking about the assembly at all:

     : SHOWOFFSET ( addr - ; shows offsets like "4   (->3BFe)" )